 This post may contain affiliate links.
 See my full disclosure.

-2 sets of 2 Litter Bottles
+Set of 2 Litter Bottles

 Cotton Rope or yarn

-Spray Paint (green + blue)
+Spray Paint (peach + green)

-Black Electrical Tape
+Black Electrical Tape OR Black Ribbon

 Sponge Hair Curlers